-Top Health Trend of 2019: Counselling Therapy
+Top Health Trend: Counselling Therapy

 From sea to sea, a new health trend is on the rise: Counselling Therapy.

 In the last few years, there has been an increase in the availability and accessibility of counselling services across Canada.³ While there is still lots to be done around mental health stigma, it seems as though more and more people are interested in and going to counselling to improve their wellbeing.